 Status Description Ready The student has not yet started the assessment.
 Active The student has signed in and started the assessment.
-Exited The student has exited TestNav but has not submitted test responses.
-Resumed The student has been authorized to resume the Section.
-An authorized user will resume a Section when a student exits the test (either intentionally or unintentionally) before finishing the Section and you want the student to continue the same Section.
-Only students in Exited status can be resumed.
-Students in Ready , Completed, or Marked Complete cannot be resumed.
+The student has been authorized to resume the Section.
+Resumed If the student exits the Section (either intentionally or unintentionally) before testing time is over, they may Sign-in to the test with their testing ticket and resume testing.
+Students in Ready, Completed , or Marked Complete cannot be resumed.
+A student must be in the Resumed status before moving to the next Section of the test.
 Completed The entire test has been submitted by the student through TestNav and student responses have been processed for scoring.
 Marked Complete The LAC or in some cases the STC must mark a test complete when a student has exited TestNav and will not return to complete the test.
 Submitted for Scoring The test is complete or marked complete and is being scored.
 Void If exceptions occurred during a test session, an authorized user can mark the test attempt Void.
 The user can re-register the student for a different test session.
 Voided attempts do not appear on reports.
 Results are excluded from both individual and summary reports.